Office: SEO 1140

 My research spans different aspects of data science, including machine learning, causal inference, graph mining, network science, and privacy.
 My research goal is to unify these aspects in a single framework that allows us to reason better with data and solve important societal problems.
-I am especially interested in algorithms for graphs and networks, with focus on:
+I am especially interested in algorithms for heterogeneous graphs and networks, with focus on the following goals:

-I am looking for highly motivated Ph.D. students to work with me.
-Send me an email with your interests and CV if you would like to explore topics together.
+If you are a prospective student interested to work with me, you need to apply to the CS Ph.D. program.
+If you are already admitted to the program, send me an email with your interests and CV.
 You may also want to read this article on how to be a successful Ph.D. student.

 August 2017: Giving a keynote at the Mining and Learning with Graphs (MLG) Workshop at KDD 2017